Intelligent Surface-Aided Transmitter Architectures for Millimeter Wave Ultra Massive MIMO Systems: Simulation Results

 \section{Simulation Results}

 In this section, we first describe the considered simulation setup and benchmark schemes.
 Subsequently, we study the performance of the proposed precoders and the impact of the system parameters.
-Finally, we compare the performance of IRS/ITS-aided MIMO with that of the conventional MIMO architectures.
+Then, we compare the performance of IRS/ITS-aided MIMO with that of the conventional MIMO architectures.
+Finally, we study the impact of imperfect CSI on the performance of the proposed precoder design.